 Shebby Lee, CTP – President

 Shebby Lee is a historian, researcher, and writer.
 She has a broad background in the arts, media, and publications prior to founding the tour company in 1978.
 She is a former “Sheriff” and long-time member of the Black Hills Corral of Westerner’s International, a foundation to stimulate interest and research in frontier history.
-Since 1979 she has participated and presented research papers at countless regional and state history conferences, several of which have won awards.
+Since 1979 she has participated and presented research papers (several of which have won awards) at countless regional and state history conferences.

 As a logical outgrowth of Shebby’s personal interests, Shebby Lee Tours introduced the Vanishing Trails Expeditions in 1993 with the Oregon Trail.
 The series has since grown to include the Old West Trail, American Legacy, the Cherokee Nation Cultural Tour, Bleeding Kansas, Santa Fe Trail, Nez Perce Trail, El Camino Real, Teddy Roosevelt’s Dakota, Nevada’s Living Ghost Towns, Lewis Clark Trail, Custer’s Trail and Siouxland: The Dakota Conflict.